 Q: What must be documented in the Comprehensive Assessment?

-A: 1.
-The integration of co-occurring mental health and substance abuse issues within 30 days of the day the child begins services;
+- The integration of co-occurring mental health and substance abuse issues within 30 days of the day the child begins services;

 - Must include a direct encounter with the child and if appropriate, family members, parents, friends, and guardian;